-- Be available to attend a weekend training session, typically held during the last week in June (travel, meals, and lodging paid by ASWB)
+- Be available to attend a weekend training session during the summer.
+ASWB pays for travel, meals, and lodging during this training.

-- Sign a confidentiality agreement regarding the confidentiality of all examination materials, and acknowledgment of a prohibition on participating in any licensure examination preparatory courses or materials for a period of five years after leaving the program
+- Sign a confidentiality agreement regarding the confidentiality of all examination materials, and an acknowledgment of a prohibition on participating in any licensure examination preparatory courses or materials while writing items for the exam and for a period of five years after leaving the program.

-- Sign an agreement prohibiting the writer from taking the examination, for a year after leaving the program, for any examination category to which the writer has contributed
+- Sign an agreement prohibiting the writer from taking the examination for a year after leaving the program in any category to which the writer has contributed.

 Becoming an item writer is a great way to contribute to the profession, sharpen your own writing and critical thinking skills, enhance your professional portfolio, and earn some extra income.
 Writers accepted into the program are paid $1,500 for 30 questions (called “items”) approved for Examination Committee review.
 The 30-item contracts are usually completed in six to eight months and are renewable indefinitely depending on the performance of the writer.